jackw01/liora/README.md

 # Liora
 Modular and extensible Node.js discord-bot with lots of built-in functionality

+## Is It a Bot or a Framework?
+Liora can be used as a standalone bot with all of the commands in its built-in modules.
+It can also be used as a framework for fast and easy development of custom bot functionality with Node.js.

 ## User Guide
 This guide assumes that you have created an application for your bot at https://discordapp.com/developers/applications/ and obtained a bot token.

 ### Standalone Usage
+1. Install Node.js 8.0.0 or higher on your system: https://nodejs.org/en/download/
+2. Install Liora globally: `npm install -g git+https://github.com/jackw01/liora.git`
-With Liora globally installed, run `liora` to run using the default config folder at `~/.liora-bot/`.
+3. Run `liora` to run using the default configuration folder at `~/.liora-bot/`.
+4. Stop Liora once it has initialized.
+5. Open `config.json` inside the config folder and paste your bot token into the `discordToken` property.
+6. Run `liora` again to connect to Discord.
+7. Add the bot to your server(s).

 An optional config directory can be specified with the `--configDir` option.
 The first time Liora is run, it will create a blank config file.
-The `discordToken` property will need to be filled in with your bot token before the bot can connect to Discord.
 In standalone mode, only built-in modules will be accessible.

 ### Customizable Usage
+For developers who want to add their own functionality to their bot.

 #### Loader script
 To add your own functionality, just create an empty Node.js project and install and require Liora.
 Set a custom config folder if you want to and add a folder as a module source.